colding10/colding10.github.io/src/content/ctfs/corctf-2025.md

 quality: 9/10
 wouldPlayAgain: yes
 notes: |
   - Ngl I only did some easy rev then skillissued on boat_vm.
 At least I learned a lot about VM rev from working on boat_vm with DisplayGFX + dudcom.
-Also hopefully the part of dudcom's body that got injured (those who know) is better now lol.
+  - Hopefully the part of dudcom's body that got injured (those who know) is better now lol.
+  - After this CTF, I set up ida pro mcp server and a mcp client :skull:.
+Fully converted to the dark side.
 ---